Associate degree in nursing program guide

-Introduction to nursing
+Introduction to the associate degree in nursing (ADN)

 If you want to become a registered nurse, then earning an associate degree in nursing (ADN) is an excellent place to start.
 ADN programs are designed to equip you with the medical knowledge and practical skills you need to deliver patient-centered care in healthcare settings like hospitals and nursing homes.
 The average salary of those with an associate degree in nursing is $70,400.